Writers Theatre Rewrites The Theater Experience

 Says Pobojewski, “Our goal was to create a design that was tightly integrated with the architecture… Along the way, we discovered where our work could contribute to a strong sense of place, adding to the memorable experience of being at Writers.”

-WRITERS THEATRE SIGNAGE AND ENVIROMENTAL GRAPHICS
+WRITERS THEATRE SIGNAGE AND ENVIRONMENTAL GRAPHICS

 Client: Writers Theatre